34 Places to Hangout in the Social Networking Era

 Yelp - From the founders of PayPal, Yelp is a social networking site much like Yub, designed to help shoppers make decisions by enabling user reviews.
 However, unlike Yub, Yelp is more focused on businesses and services rather than consumer-oriented products.
 It is currently only available in the U.S.

-Anyone in the U.S. (more so in the larger cities)
+Best for: Anyone in the U.S. (more so in the larger cities)

 LinkedIn - Questionably the most-popular choice in its niche, LinkedIn aims to connect colleagues and business-contacts and also help you find new ones.
 With approximately 5 million users, LinkedIn remains a popular choice for its targetted audience.